Commissioner, RPO Multan Hold Open Court In Lodhran - UrduPoint

 The two officers gave instructions to their subordinates to maintain regular contact with the ordinary people through open courts and try their best to resolve their complaints.

 Later, commissioner Maryam Khan visited DHQ hospital Lodhran where she visited different sections and checked doctors’ attendance and medicines’ availability.
-She also inquired about patients and interviewed their attendants on the occasion.
+She also interviewed patients and their attendants on the occasion.
 Deputy Commissioner Abdur Rauf Meher also accompanied her during the visit.

 Recent Stories